 While it may not be obvious from their website, Remi does offer multiple thicknesses and colors to choose from; all you gotta do it ask!
 If not, they’ll default you to their most popular thickness.

-Cheeky wins in two categories: customization and teeth alignment.
+Cheeky wins in the customization category and ties Remi in teeth alignment.

 Their customization is great not because of thickness (all three night guards here offer a variety of thickness/colors), but for the ability to choose between a soft/thermoplastic guard, or a hard/soft hybrid.
 Not everyone will care about customization, per sé, but if you are someone who’s been around the night guard block before, you may have a preference.